halonsoluis/portfolio/README.md

 I created a functional version in approximately 14 days using Swift 3, [RxSwift](https://github.com/ReactiveX/RxSwift) and Storyboards.
 It uses [Alamofire](https://github.com/Alamofire/Alamofire) for networking and [KingFisher](https://github.com/onevcat/Kingfisher) for caching of images.

 This was the first time I used blur effects and custom transitions in an app, and I ❤️it!
+They can be appreciated in this [small video recorded in the simulator][marvelCharactersVideo].

 Later on, I started experimenting with it and it has been my playground for testing and Continuous Integration using [GitlabCI](https://about.gitlab.com/product/continuous-integration/).
 Currently is updated to Swift 5.